 However, the number of physical branches still has a long way to fall before it reaches a leveling-off point.
 As this happens, we will also see a larger percentage of banking transactions take place on computers and phones.
-As “digital natives” become the majority of the population, this trend will likely accelerate more in the coming decade.
+As “digital natives” become the majority of the population (Novo is a good example of digital-only business banking), this trend will likely accelerate more in the coming decade.

 2. Faster Electronic Funds Transfers